 The West Virginia University Doctor of Pharmacy Program comprises four years of professional study preceded by a minimum of two years of pre-pharmacy coursework in an accredited U.S. or foreign college or university.
 The primary objective of the School of Pharmacy is to educate practitioners for current and future roles in the pharmacy profession and to educate pharmaceutical scientists for careers in teaching and research.

-To prepare for the professional curriculum, students must complete a pre-pharmacy curriculum that emphasizes the biological and physical sciences.
+To prepare for the professional curriculum, students must complete a pre-pharmacy curriculum emphasizing the biological and physical sciences.
 In addition, pre-pharmacy students must complete a variety of courses of their choosing in the arts, humanities, and social sciences.
-For a listing of prerequisite coursework, a listing of the prerequisites offered at WVU, and a listing of the prerequisites offered at other West Virginia colleges or universities, please view the links to the left.
+For a listing of prerequisite coursework, the prerequisites offered at WVU, and the prerequisites offered at other West Virginia colleges or universities, please look at the links to the right.
 Students completing prerequisite coursework at a college outside of West Virginia should consult their academic advisor to help identify course equivalencies.
 All prerequisite courses must be completed with a grade of C or better.

-”For a complete listing of admission requirements, please visit the Admissions Procedures and Requirements page for more information.
-Admission to the professional program is currently quite competitive.
+You can visit the Admissions Procedures and Requirements page for a complete PharmD Program admission requirements list.
+Admission to the professional program is based on holistic application evaluation.